-Annex B: Table of changes - draft Complaints Code of Practice
+Annex A: Table of changes, Complaints Code of Practice final text

-B.1 The revised draft Code of Practice published above shows all changes from the version that we published for consultation in August 2021, in red text.
+A.1 The final Complaints Code of Practice published above shows all changes from the version that we published for consultation in June 2022, in red text.
 The table of changes in this Annex highlights material changes only, i.e. those that have the effect of amending or substantively clarifying, requirements for operators.
 Minor changes, including reordering of clauses and edits for plain language reasons, are not included.